jnozzi/cocoadev.com/SiteContent/General/ReadingWritingCoding.markdown

 ----

-(at one time) [[CocoaDev]]'s wiki (was) choking on the ampersands...
+(at one time) General/CocoaDev's wiki (was) choking on the ampersands...

-''I'll look at it -- [[KritTer]]''
+*I'll look at it -- General/KritTer*

-''All sorted.''
+*All sorted.*

-You rock, [[KritTer]]!
+You rock, General/KritTer!
 Now how about HTML diff-ing :-D

-''Thank you :) Unfortunately, while I have time for a single-character change in a single, easily-found line of code, I definitely don't have time to underwrite a massive multi-line project like that :(''
+*Thank you :) Unfortunately, while I have time for a single-character change in a single, easily-found line of code, I definitely don't have time to underwrite a massive multi-line project like that :(*